crawl/crawl/crawl-ref/docs/crawl_manual.rst

   reserves start to run low, thus replenishing their shroud of magic and their spells' fuel with each voracious bite.

-Vampires (Vp)
-  Vampires are an undead species, with the ability to shift between bloodless and alive forms at will.
-Bloodless Vampires can heal themselves by drinking the blood of the living in combat, and have the traits of the undead (immunity to poisons, negative energy and torment, and resistance to damage from cold), but are much less resilient and cannot regenerate health when monsters are in sight.
-On the other hand, a Vampire full with blood will regenerate very quickly, but will lose all undead powers.
-Upon growing, they learn to transform from their bloodless form into a fast-moving bat.
-Unlike other undead species, they may be mutated normally at all times.

 Demigods (Dg)
   Demigods are mortals with some divine or angelic ancestry, however distant.
   Demigods look more or less like members of their mortal part's species, but